what i did

 Ticketmaster has a monopoly on the ticketing corporation now, more than ever after its merger with LiveNation.
-To combat this, my team and I designed a ticketing app comprised of local venue partners & networks, working together to promote events and sell tickets for a specific city/area.
+My team and I designed a ticketing app comprised of local venue partners & networks, working together to promote events, sell tickets, and connect the local music community.